nikhilCad/shooter-neuroevolution/ARCHITECTURE.md

 **Reproducible via `--seed`**: every genome's episode is seeded from `CombineSeed(runSeed, generation, genomeIndex)` (see `RandomUtil.h`), and mutation/crossover/selection (which run on `RunSweepConfig`'s own thread) are reseeded from `CombineSeed(runSeed, generation, -1)` right before each `EvolvePopulation`-triggering call — both independent of which physical thread executed anything, so the same `--seed` reproduces byte-identical results regardless of core count or scheduling (verified: two runs with the same seed produced identical fitness/score/time down to every decimal; only wall-clock timing differed).
 Each `(config, repeat)` gets its own derived seed, so repeats stay statistically independent within one sweep.
 Omit `--seed` for a fresh, auto-generated seed — it's always printed and written into `RESULTS.md` so any run can be reproduced later.

 `RunParameterSweep` also computes an **input-usage report** (`ComputeInputUsageStats`): average `|weight|` of enabled connections from each real input, across every genome in every config/repeat's *final* population, aggregated over the whole sweep — a rough "does the evolved population actually use this input" signal, written to `RESULTS.md` as a full ranked table plus a most/least-relied-on callout.
 It also finds the single fittest genome across the entire sweep and exports its network diagram (`GenomeVisualizer`'s `ExportGenomeVisualizationImage`) as `sweep_images/fittest_genome.png`, embedded in `RESULTS.md`, alongside that run's diagnostics: the fittest episode's reward broken down by source (survival/hits/kills/touch-penalty/death-penalty — `RunSweepConfig` tracks this exact episode's `EpisodeOutcome`, not a replay under new RNG draws), shot accuracy, species count, population complexity, and peak stagnation depth (all read straight from that run's `Evolution` history fields).

+**Checkpoint.h/.cpp** — `--checkpoint-train` mode.
+Trains one fresh population headlessly (same deterministic-seeding scheme as the sweep) and, at each requested generation, saves the current all-time-best genome as `gen_<N>.genome`, plus — tracked separately, since fitness and raw score routinely favor different genomes — whichever genome/episode has set the highest score so far, as `gen_score_<N>.genome` with a paired `gen_score_<N>.seed` (the exact seed reproducing that specific episode).

+**GifRecorder.h/.cpp** — `--record-gif`/`--record-checkpoint-gifs`.
+Replays a saved genome deterministically (same `SimulateStep` loop as everywhere else) and captures frames to an offscreen render texture, exporting each as a PNG and shelling out to ImageMagick (`magick ... -layers Optimize ...`) to assemble them into an animated GIF — `-layers Optimize` diffs each frame against the previous one instead of re-quantizing a full frame from scratch every time, which is the difference between minutes and the better part of an hour for an animation with this much static background.
+A `gen_score_<N>.genome`'s paired `.seed` sidecar is used automatically unless `--seed` is passed explicitly, so recording "the one specific genome/RNG combo that set a record" is a single command.

 **RandomUtil.h** — thread-local RNG. exists because the sweep runs configs in parallel and raylib's `GetRandomValue` isn't thread-safe. `SeedRandomEngine`/`CombineSeed` reseed a thread's RNG deterministically from an arbitrary combination of integers (base seed, generation, genome index, ...) — what makes the sweep's `--seed` reproducible regardless of thread scheduling.